Undergraduate Career Expo

 Become an Undergraduate Career Committee (UCC) Member

 The Undergraduate Career Committee (UCC) is a student-run organization that plans and executes the Fall and Spring Undergraduate Career Expos as part of BBA Career Services.
-Contact Rachel Rucker with any questions or to express interest.
+UCC is now accepting applications!

 Roles of UCC Members: